 FABER - (Flexion, ABduction, External Rotation)

-Applies tensile force on the anterior aspect of the SI joints
+Applies tensile force on the anterior aspect of the SI joint on the side tested

-The patient lies supine as the examiner crosses the same-side foot over the opposite-side thigh.
+- The patient lies supine as the examiner crosses the affected-side foot over the opposite-side thigh.
 The pelvis is stabilized at the opposite ASIS with the hand of the examiner.

-The patient is placed in a side-lying position, with the affected side up, facing away from the examiner, with a pillow between the knees.
+- The patient is placed in a side-lying position, with the affected side up, facing away from the examiner, with a pillow between the knees.